Learn four simple tricks to protect yourself from home automation hackers in 2018

-According to Gartner 8.4 billion smart home devices will be in use in 2017 and up to 20.4 billion in 2020.
+According to Gartner, more than 11 billion smart home devices will be in use in 2018 and up to 20.4 billion in 2020.
 What does this mean?
 That everyone (including you) will have at least one smart home device in the following five years.

-Security has become one of the biggest concerns we have.
-We've started writing longer passwords and setting security patterns on our phones.
+As the number of smart devices increase, so does the concern about the security of our smart homes.
+Fortunately, we are getting used to writing longer passwords and setting security patterns on our phones.
 But we still have some leaks we need to solve.

 I can't stress it enough.
-You have to take care about giving the WiFi password to people you don’t know.
-In the same way we don’t allow unknown people to enter in our home, don’t let them get into your WiFi network.
+You should be careful of giving the WiFi password to people you don’t know.
+In the same manner as we don’t allow unknown people to enter our home, don’t let them get into your WiFi network.

 The Internet is not your enemy